RajeshSivadasan/AWSScripts/README.md

 <h1>Helper Scripts for AWS Platform:<h1>
 <h2>To Start and Stop AWS instance automatically:</h2>

-In the AWS Console, got Lambda Service and create the below 2 funcitons:
+In the AWS Console, go to Lambda Service and create the below 2 functions:

 <b>aws_lambda_function_start.py:</b>
   This is the AWS lambda function script which starts a specific was instance that is mentioned in the code.
 You need to create AWS Rules (Eventbridge) and call these functions from there on a specific schedule.